astronomer/docs/astro/view-logs.md

 Airflow has four core components: the scheduler, triggerer, worker, and webserver.
 Each component records its process in component logs.
 These logs can be used to monitor overall performance, troubleshoot errors, and optimize resources.

 - _Scheduler logs_ describe the performance of the scheduler, which is responsible for scheduling and queueing task runs.
+These logs can help you understand scheduler performance and indicate if a task failed due to an issue with the scheduler.
 For more information on configuring the scheduler on Astro, see [Scheduler resources](deployment-settings.md#scheduler-size).

 - _Triggerer logs_ describe the performance of the triggerer, the Airflow component responsible for running triggers and signaling tasks to resume when their conditions have been met.
 The triggerer is used exclusively for tasks that are run with [deferrable operators](https://docs.astronomer.io/learn/deferrable-operators).